aoxrud-ww/web-accessibility-tips/README.md

 ```

 ## The `role` attribute
-Most of the semantic HTML elements can be expressed as regular `div` elements with a specific `role` attribute.
+Most of the semantic HTML elements can be expressed as non-standard elements (ie. `<div>`, `<span>`, etc...) elements with a specific `role` attribute.
 However, more often than not, screen readers don't handle these "faked" elements the same way.
 Which leads one to add additional functionality (keyboard shortcuts, announcements) to get the same behavior as a semantic element.

+Rule of thumb: if there is a semantic element for the purpose, use semantic element.